zawzaww/android-guides/README.md

 ## Help
-Found a issue?
-Please, help and open [new issue.](https://github.com/zawzaww/android-articles/issues/new)
+Found some issues (or) typo errors?
+Please, help me and open [new issue.](https://github.com/zawzaww/android-articles/issues/new)

 ## Author